 (The Dead Zone| Stephen King)

-The book closes with letters from Johnny to his father and other loved ones that details his motives and rationale, and it also features a brief narrative including Sarah, who visits Johnny’s grave and makes peace with his death.
-It turns out that Johnny’s headaches were caused by a tumor that gave him only a few months to live, and he struggled with the thought of standing idly by after he tried to deter a graduation party that went up in flames.
+The book closes with letters from Johnny to his father and other loved ones that detail his motives and rationale.
+It also features a brief narrative including Sarah, who visits Johnny’s grave and makes peace with his death.
+It turns out that Johnny’s headaches were caused by a tumor that gave him only a few months to live.
+Feeling too passive with his psychic gift, he decides to take action.
 So, according to Johny, there was no alternative to killing Stillson.

 Overall thoughts